Don't save your questions. We've got answers.

 We must store this information for a period of 7 years.

 For tax purposes, all financial records must also be retained for at least 7 years after the end of the financial year to which they relate.
-Financial records include records required to be retained by section 22 and table 2 of Schedule 3 of the TAA Act.
+Financial records include records required to be retained by section 22 and table 2 of Schedule 3 of the Tax Administration Act 1994.

 Following this period, Wedge will securely delete and dispose of all customer data.